Frequently Asked Questions at Balboa Tennis Club

 Q – How many balls can you have on the court?
 Are you allowed to bring in your own ball machine?

 A – (4) balls are allowed on courts 5-24.
 Multiple balls are permitted on Courts 1-4, which are teaching courts and on the stadium court, which is a stand – alone /enclosed court.
-The Club has a ball machine to rent through Griffin Tennis Services.
+The Club has a ball machine to rent through HJK Tennis Services.
 Personal ball machines are prohibited.
+Call the Pro Shop to set up a time if you want to rent the ball machine.

 Q – If my child is a junior and I want to hit with him or her, do I need to buy my child a day pass?